BartoliniAndBorderCollies/Restaurant_Management_System_REST_API/README.md

 - show specific
 - filter ASC/DESC by id, price, customer, status, order_time

-  Order status shall be changed automatically, for example: waiter accepts the order and it goes to the kitchen changing the order status from PENDING to PREPARING.
+Order status shall be changed manually, for example: waiter takes guests to the table and clicks PENDING.
+Then he takes the order and through the app it goes to the kitchen where cooks change the order status from PENDING to PREPARING.
+When order is ready cooks change status clicking DONE.
+Waiter can see it on the app and he goes and takes the order to the correct table, then he clicks NOT PAID.
+Finally the waiter clicks PAID when it is paid.
+It is possible to change status to CANCELLED from PENDING, PREPARING, DONE.

-### Reservation
+### 4. Reservation
 - add
 - update
 - delete